salmanfrds/Web-App-Project/README.md

 - These links are safely displayed in views, such as user profiles and activity detail pages.

 ### 🛠️ Code Integration
+**UserController - Profile Picture Upload**
+- Handles optional image upload during profile update.
+- Deletes old profile image if a new one is uploaded.
 ```php
 public function update(Request $request)
     {